ctsnguyen/ResNet50-LogisticRegression-Dementia-Classification/data/README.md

 We did not use this, but if you can, you can request for the Data and it should take about a week or two.
 This dataset is a larger and if you were to use this dataset there might be better results.

+## Privacy Issues
+Both of these datasets have issues with agreements and privacy issues, therefore we did not include them in this repo.
+But accessing the public data should not be too bad.